Safety Professionals: When Your Own Safety is at Risk | The Risk Matrix Episode 79

 Slips, trips, and falls are often common occurrences on the worksite and a cause of injury.
 Employers must recognize, assess, and remove trip hazards from the workplace to lower the risk of workplace injuries and provide an environment that encourages productive work.

-This article discusses seven strategies safety teams should consider to identify, assess, and remove trip hazards.
+This article defines a trip hazard and discusses seven strategies to identify, assess, and remove one.

 Injuries often occur when workers trip over objects – such as waste, building materials, and equipment – left in designated walkways on the worksite.